UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

 This tutorial shows how to use a sparse Stochastic Collocation (SC) sampler in EasyVVUQ.
-We will assume you are familiar with the basic building block of an EasyVVUQ Campaign.
+We will assume you are familiar with the basic building blocks of an EasyVVUQ Campaign.
 If not, see the basic tutorial `here <https://github.com/UCL-CCS/EasyVVUQ/blob/dev/docs/basic_tutorial.rst>`_.

 The complete code for this example can be found `here <https://github.com/UCL-CCS/EasyVVUQ/blob/dev/tests/test_hierarchical_sparse_grid_sc.py>`__.
 This file